amitavroy/atlantis/readme.md

 ![Atlantis](https://d15dxe0kapai5v.cloudfront.net/misc/primt_02.jpg)

 This is an application which I will use for many of my day to day activity.
-It has many modules which are listed below:
+Customisations can be made for personal use as well.
+But, the overall development is not done with any multi tenant or multiple users of different groups in mind.
+The different modules available in this application is listed below with a brief of their specifications.

 ## Features
 1. Added the [Vali theme](https://pratikborsadiya.in/vali-admin/) to the project.